 Two topics of discussions that dominate social media, both in the U.S. and abroad are certification and the state of training in the protection industry.
 In reality, the two subjects cannot be separated.
-IMHO – The job market wants, and will support, a certification that meets standards set by respected industry and government organizations.
+In our (ISDA) opinion, the job market wants and will support, a certification that meets standards set by respected industry and government organizations.
 Those who supply job opportunities welcome a certification that withstands the scrutiny of the corporate, legal, and insurance community.

 Many protection practitioners, new and old, who seek certification do not have a clear understanding of the concept as defined by most other industries.
-That is largely because of the huge number of bodyguard/EP training providers who use the word certification as a marketing tool, without any real idea of what it means.
+That is because of the huge number of bodyguard/EP training providers who use the word certification as a marketing tool, without any real idea of what it means.

 Training and Certification

 In other industries, it’s common practice to conduct training and issue a certificate.
 That is a reasonable and accepted practice, evidenced by the number of certified seminars and events that cover a particular industry or subject.
-But that’s not the same as certification.
+But that’s not the same as a certification.
 For decades the EP/Security Driver training available does not confer certification.
 It is training for a certificate.
 There is an enormous difference.
 This does not mean that the certificate is not valuable, but it is not a certification as defined by the accrediting organizations that are the standards in many other industries.
 And that is the key issue.

-The simple fact is that training community does not set the criteria for certification.
+The simple fact is that the training community does not set the criteria for certification.
 If the EP/Security Driver industry wants to be recognized by the job market as credible and professional, the industry must do what other industries do – follow the guidelines recognized by credentialing organizations.
 These organizations require a combination of experience and a certification process that ensures an individual has been tested and measured against an objective standard.

-The quality and legitimacy of a certification are determined by the standards used to govern the program.
+The quality and legitimacy of certification are determined by the standards used to govern the program.
 Hence a question, and maybe the most important question, you ask the training provider –

 The major issue is experience vs. certification.
 It may be hard to accept, but you cannot enter a training program with little or no experience and, at the end of five, seven, or whatever days later, be certified by those who have conducted the training.